Furnace Repair Checklist

 - Insert the new filter with the arrow pointing toward the heater to keep damage from happening.

-Flat filters ought to be replaced once a month, while pleated filters should work around three months.
-You may also buy a washable filter that will last about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter more frequently.

 To make changing your filter smoother down the road, write with a permanent pen on your heater housing or ductwork to indicate the airflow direction and filter size.